patrik-bartak/jq-haskell/README.md

-# Jq Haskell project for FP course at TU Delft
+# Jq in Haskell functional programming project

 A clone of `jq` in Haskell.